emilianoyoung/ai/_posts/_archive/2019-12-03-aws-autopilot-gives-you-more-visible-automl-in-sagemaker-studio.md

 topics:
   - AI
+  - AWS AI
   - Machine Learning

 related:
   - title: "AWS announces AutoPilot, more visible AutoML in SageMake Studio"
-    excerpt: "Today at AWS re:Invent in Las Vegas, the company announced AutoPilot, a new tool that gives you greater visibility into automated machine learning model creation, known as AutoML.
-This new tool is part of the new SageMaker Studio also announced today.
-As AWS CEO Andy Jassy pointed out on stage today, one of the problems with AutoML is that it ..."
+    excerpt: "This new tool is part of the new SageMaker Studio also announced today.
+As AWS CEO Andy Jassy pointed out on stage today, one of the problems with AutoML is that it’s basically a black box.
+If you want to improve a mediocre model, or just evolve it for your business, you you have no idea how it was built.
+The idea behind AutoPilot is to give ..."
     publishedDateTime: 2019-12-04T00:20:00Z
     sourceUrl: https://uk.news.yahoo.com/aws-announces-autopilot-more-visible-191207851.html
     type: article